YuukanOO/migrataur/README.md

 Instead of providing a CLI, it exposes a simple API that you can use in your own application, have a look at the [example](examples/example.go).

+## API

+The API is really simple.

 ## Adapters

-// TODO
+Adapters are what makes **migrataur** database agnostic.
+It's a simple interface to implement.

 ## Contributing

 Contribution are much appreciated!
+Feel free to fork this project, pull requests are welcome.